TiNredmc/5x5MatrixLIB/README.md

 Update 2018/10/15
 =
-I had uploade the latest renamed Library.Will test this newer version soon
+I had uploade the latest renamed Library.
+Will test this newer version soon.

 Update 2019/05/08
 =
 I'm working on the bitmap feature.
-And FakeGrayscale project will start soon
+And FakeGrayscale project will start soon.

+Update 2019/05/09
+=
+Added the working bitmap drawing function.
+Can be used with normal variable or PROGMEM-ed variable.